Joshfairhead/Obsidian/Trancendental/Evergreen Saplings/What is our instrument?.md

 Prioritises the Immanent.
 Bennets chief characteristic of three is Dynamicism What is the triad of the Immanent/Dynamicism?
 Or is it better to shift gears for greater resolution?

 The most Immanent thing we can know is our understanding of the present moment and relation to it.
-I've started to term this [[Astropoiesis]]; the immanent rate of change between becoming and being.
+I've mashed together term [[Astropoiesis]] as the immanent rate of change between becoming and being.
 In other words; doing.

 3: Doing
 6: Becoming